Swoop (airline): History

 In April 2017, WestJet announced that it was planning to launch a new airline to enter the growing ultra low-cost carrier (ULCC) market and compete against NewLeaf (now Flair Airlines).
+This date coincided with the announcement that WestJet's pilots would be voting on joining the Air Line Pilot's Association.
 The airline was planned to launch in late 2017, but in August 2017, it was delayed to June 2018 after switching to a lower-cost booking system.
 The delay also allowed WestJet to reconfigure aircraft for Swoop over the spring 2018 season.

+Swoop management received some criticism for failing to consult the Urban Dictionary prior to selecting the name.
+Additionally, the marketing department received extensive criticism for a suggestive advertisement with the caption, "Keep it in your Pants" [ie money].
+Employees pointed out that the advertisement ran afoul of the corporate sexual harassment policy, and had an employee made such a comment, they would have faced discipline.

 Swoop was officially announced on September 27, 2017, and was expected to have base fares 40% lower than WestJet's fares.
 It was announced that Swoop would launch with six Boeing 737-800 aircraft.
 Tickets first became available for sale on February 1, 2018.
 Following its announcement, WestJet announced that Swoop's flights would not be based in Calgary, but in another nearby market such as Edmonton, Abbotsford, Hamilton or Winnipeg.
 On February 1, 2018, Swoop officially began selling tickets to the public, announcing John C. Munro Hamilton International Airport as its main base and Edmonton International Airport as its western base.

 On June 20, 2018, Swoop officially launched with two Boeing 737-800 aircraft in its fleet.
 The first flight was from John C. Munro Hamilton International Airport to Abbotsford International Airport, with passengers paying an average of $103 for the flight.
 Winnipeg James Armstrong Richardson International Airport, Edmonton International Airport, and Halifax Stanfield International Airport were also launch destinations.
-The fleet of 2 aircraft was planned to be expanded to 6 by the end of 2018 and to 10 in 2019.
+The fleet of two aircraft was planned to be expanded to six by the end of 2018 and to 10 in 2019.